esprit1711/Switch-Ornament/README.md

 # Switch-Ornament
-tinyest possible Gif Player that looks like a Nintendo Switch
+tinyest possible Gif Player that looks like a Nintendo Switch IN CASE YOU WANT TO BUILD YOUR OWN SWITCH ORNAMENT, PLEASE CONTACT ME.
+I WANT TO FIX SOME TINY PROBLEMS WITH THE BOARD IN VERSION 1.4 :)
 ![alt text](https://github.com/esprit1711/Switch-Ornament/blob/main/Assembly.JPG?raw=true)

 Here, you will find everything to Copy my GIF Player, that looks like a Nintendo Switch.
 This Project use a 0.96" 80x160 Pixel TFT with st7735 Driver.